AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/Sex_bias/README.md

+# Sex Bias Analysis in Gene Expression

+This repository contains an R script for analyzing sex bias in gene expression and its impact on disease susceptibility.

-This directory contains the following four files:
+## This directory contains the following four files:

 1) Sexbias.r
  This R script is written to determine if switch-like genes in a given tissue are sex-biased.
 This script loops through the list of tissues shared by both sexes (NumberOfInds_per_Tissue_Non_sex_specific).